FaserF/hassio-addons/ShieldDNS/DOCS.md

 ## 📂 Folder Usage

 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`).
-- `/config`: Home Assistant configuration directory (mapped but not used by the add-on directly).
+- `/config`: Home Assistant configuration directory (mapped but not used by the app directly).
-- `/data`: Used internally by the add-on for persistent storage.
+- `/data`: Used internally by the app for persistent storage.

 ## Support